for Sunday 26th June 1966

 Disc of the Week:

-Going Back Dusty Springfield
+Goin' Back Dusty Springfield

-Roger Waters writes: "I was a Radio London Club disc winner of the week – I won Dusty Springfield's Going Back.
+Roger Waters writes: "I was a Radio London Club disc winner of the week – I won Dusty Springfield's Goin' Back.
 I still have the single, my membership card and the badge – but best of all the memories!"
 Big Rog.

 How lovely to hear from a Big L winner – and to know that Rog still has his prize!
 There were an awful lot of winners during Lil's lifetime, and we would love to hear from more of you.